Updated September, 2013

 South Chaweng (Chaweng Noi): The nicest stretch of beach in Chaweng.
 The sand is perfect and the calm waters protected by a reef which makes it perfect for kids.

 - Lamai – A nice option to Chaweng with good swimming year round.
-The sand is slightly coarser than Chaweng but the beach is quieter and doesn’t have as many hawkers.
+The sand is slightly more coarse than Chaweng but the beach is quieter and doesn’t have as many hawkers.
 The main strip in Lamai is filled with girly bars – not overly lude or offensive, but enough to give Lamai an ugly touristy feel that most other beach towns don’t have.

 - Choeng Mon – Many visitors think this is Samui’s best beach.
 A beautiful crescent of soft sand and calm waters.
 The beach is lined with restaurants and hotels but remains much quieter than Chaweng or Lamai.
 Chaweng and Bophut’s Fisherman’s Village are 10 minute taxi rides in either direction if you need more dining or nightlife choices.